Skankin' Pickle: Post Skankin' Pickle

 Knackstedt and Nylander continued playing in the 78 RPM's, recording two albums before disbanding in 2003.
 Following his departure, Mike Park founded his own independent record label Asian Man Records and later went on to form the ska punk bands The Chinkees and The Bruce Lee Band before branching out as a solo acoustic artist.
 Gerry Lundquist became a member of the St. Louis ska punk ensemble Mu330 in 1996 and Jay Vance formed the robot-themed rock band Captured! by Robots.

 Mike Mattingly created former band Neosoreskin and the Deviled Egg Heads Music label.
 He currently performs solo shows and continues to write, record and release albums under the name Tingly, including the acoustic album Beautiful View.

 On December 7, 2007, Lynette Knackstedt died in San Francisco from a drug overdose.
-On April 19, 2008, a benefit show was held for her at 924 Gilman Street, featuring a number of local bands and headlined by Mike Park.
+On April 19, 2008, a benefit show was staged in her memory at 924 Gilman Street, featuring a number of local bands and headlined by Mike Park.
 The evening concluded with Park and Lundquist joining Monkey on stage and performing Skankin' Pickle songs.
 The benefit concert raised a net profit of nearly $2,000, which was donated to the Ohlhoff Recovery Programs, a Bay Area rehabilitation foundation.

 On November 20, 2010, Park, Lundquist and Nylander, backed by the band Monkey, performed at the San Francisco stop of the Yo Gabba Gabba! live tour, playing a cover of the Marcia Griffiths/Bad Manners song "Feel Like Jumping".